janestreet/magic-trace/README.md

   </a>
 </p>

 magic-trace collects and displays high-resolution traces of what a process is doing.

-It:
+People have used it to:

+- figure out why an application running in production handles some requests slowly while simultaneously handling a sea of uninteresting requests,
+- look at what their code is *actually* doing instead of what they *think* it's doing,
+- get a history of what their application was doing before it crashed, instead of a mere stacktrace at that final instant,
+- ...and much more!

+magic-trace:

 - has low overhead[^1],
 - doesn't require application changes to use,